anmaped/rmtld3synth/readme.md

 Current version is [0.3-alpha](../../releases/download/v0.3-alpha/release-0.3.zip?raw=true).
 Old version is [0.2-alpha](../../releases/download/v0.2-alpha/release-0.2.zip?raw=true).

-Let us begin with an overview of a simple monitoring case generation by the `rmtld3synth` tool, using as the basis the [use case one](http://rawgit.com/cistergit/rmtld3synth/master/doc/usecase1.html).
-The config file named [`usecaseone`](/config/usecaseone?raw=true) contains the output formula ready to be supplied to `rmtld3synth`.
-It can be executed by typing the following command in the windows shell and accordingly supplying the config file in the same path used for the invocation of the tool.
+Let us begin by overviewing a monitor generation using the rmtld3synth tool.
+For this example, we adopt the use case one [available here](http://rawgit.com/cistergit/rmtld3synth/master/doc/usecase1.html) and the configuration file [`usecaseone`](/config/usecaseone?raw=true) containing the input formula and some intructions for the rmtld3synth to process.
+To generate the monitor(s), we just need to type the following command in the command shell.
 ```
 ./rmtld3synth.exe -n usecaseone
 ```
-Note that `-n` is deprecated.
-For versions >= 0.3-alpha use `--config-file` instead of `-n`.
+Note that `-n` is deprecated and requires to set the config file in the same directory of the executable.
+For versions >= 0.3-alpha use `--config-file` argument instead of `-n` in order to set the correct path of the one shot configuration file.

-After executing this step, the `monitor_set1` folder contains the generated source files of the monitor for the `usecaseone` file.
+After executing the command, the `monitor_set1` folder is available and contains the generated source files of the monitor(s) specified for the `usecaseone` setup.
-Note that the `rmtld3synth` can execute without any argument only guided by the configuration file.
-We have the monitor ready to be compiled with gcc or other "compatible" C/C++ compiler and deployed in the chosen target system.
-For version 0.3-alpha, C++ and Ocaml synthesis are fully supported and Spark2014 is not yet implemented.
+At this point, we have the monitor ready to be supplied for GCC, LLVM or other "compatible" C/C++ compiler and deployed in the chosen target architecture.
+For the current version, C++ and Ocaml synthesis are fully supported but Spark2014 is not yet available.

 ### Building from Git
 [![Build Status](https://travis-ci.org/anmaped/rmtld3synth.svg?branch=master)](https://travis-ci.org/anmaped/rmtld3synth)